Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: What is the difference between uYou normal download and uYouLocal download?
 - MiRO explained it [here](https://www.reddit.com/r/jailbreak/comments/p5jekg/update_uyou_added_uyoulocal_feature_and_much_more/)
-- From my experience, uYouLocal has a better download speed!?
+- From my experience, uYouLocal has a better download speed.

 ***
 ### Q: Slow download speed?
 - Well, YouTube slows down the download speed.
 Let's hope MiRO92 could do something about it.
-- From my experience, uYouLocal has a better download speed!?
+- From my experience, uYouLocal has a better download speed.

 ***
 ### Q: uYou download is not working!
 (Error 200: Unable to move a file from…)